Reddimes/college-prep/Tasks/8 - Transfer Orientation.md

 	- [ ] ARTS
 	- [ ] ~PHYS~
 		- [ ] This will bring me back up to 18 credits.
+- [ ] Financial Aid Office - CU Denver
+- [ ] Form for overload in Downloads